10 Ways to Secure Your Website from HackersVanessa Venugopal

 Earlier, we mentioned securing your device with the best apps or software to protect it, and whenever you log in.
 This, in return, will prevent hackers from spying on your website’s login credentials and entering your site.
 This time, you need to add a security program inside your website too.

-The use of security plugins will add a layer of protection, prevent the infiltration of hackers, look for malware and viruses, and secure loopholes that are vulnerable to threats.
+The use of security plugins will add a layer of protection, prevent the infiltration of hackers, look for malware and viruses, and security loopholes that are vulnerable to threats.

 There are different plugins available on the market, depending on where you run your website.